vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>

-Here you can find examples about how you can create your own interactive floor plan.
+Here you can find information about how you can create your own interactive floor plan.
 <br>
 <br>
 <br>